 University of Chicago Law School Postgraduate Public Interest Law Fellowship

 The University of Chicago Law School offers a limited number of competitive, one-year, postgraduate public interest law fellowships.
-These fellowships are open only to J.D. graduates of the University of Chicago Law School’s Class of 2014 who are taking a July 2014 bar examination.
+These fellowships are open only to members of the J.D. graduating class of the University of Chicago Law School.
 [A list of previous and current Fellows and their host agencies can be found on the Law School’s website].

 Applications are considered by The University of Chicago Law School’s Public Interest Fellowship Selection Committee.
 In reviewing each application, the Committee will consider several factors, including the applicant’s demonstrated record of commitment to public service; the applicant’s public service experience during and before law school; evidence that the applicant plans to pursue a long-term career in public interest law; academic achievements; leadership capabilities; and the quality of professional references.
 In addition, the Committee will strive to assess the mission, goals, history and accomplishments of the proposed host organization, and to evaluate the community need for the proposed fellowship and its potential impact on the host organization.